rustadadam/PF-GAP/notes.md

     a.
 Implemented function to automate process
     b.
 Now returns f1, and other scores
 6. Implemented RDST test accuracies in the test_accuracy file.
+    a.
+Added a predict method to the class rdst_GAP b.